-Beautiful Aldeburgh lies on the coast around 20 miles north-east of Ipswich.
-It is a tiny town with so many quaint and individual houses that it is difficult to pin down a typical price for a three bedroom home.
-On the day this article was researched in January 2018, the least expensive properties were priced at upwards of £500,000.
-Occasionally small, modern, family-sized homes creep on to the market at a more reasonable price, but these tend to be rapidly snapped up.
-The more quirky and individual houses can be priced at quite a premium.
+Beautiful Aldeburgh lies on the coast around 20 miles northeast of Ipswich.
+It is a tiny town with so many quaint and individual houses that it is difficult to pin down a typical price for a three-bedroom home.
+On the day this article was updated in January 2022, there was just one small, terraced three-bedroomed house listed at £375,000 on Rightmove.
+The least expensive properties other than that were all priced at upwards of £850,000.
+Very occasionally, small, modern, family-sized homes creep onto the market here at a reasonable price, but these tend to be rapidly snapped up.
+The more quirky and individual houses tend to be priced at quite a premium.

-Aldeburgh is a popular destination with visitors to Suffolk year round, and a large proportion of the local property is owned as second homes.
-This of course means that local amenities are skewed towards pleasing the drop-in crowd rather than the indigenous Suffolk locals.
+Aldeburgh is a popular destination with visitors to Suffolk year-round, and a large proportion of the local property is owned as second homes.
+This means that local amenities are skewed towards pleasing the drop-in crowd rather than the indigenous Suffolk locals.
 There is a small primary school in the town, but the nearest secondary school, together with the nearest railway station, is a few miles inland at Saxmundham.

-Bramford is a quiet village, three miles west of Ipswich.
-Bramford has its own primary school, a limited range of shops including a Co-operative store, and a popular pub called The Cock.
+Bramford is a quiet village three miles west of Ipswich.
+Bramford has its own primary school, a limited range of shops, including a Co-operative store, and a popular pub called The Cock.
 The villagers enjoy a good sense of community, and there are several social and sports societies locally, including a bowls club and a football club.
-Three bedroom homes in Bramford are priced from around £200,000.
+Three-bedroom homes in Bramford are priced from around £280,000.

 The town lies near the Norfolk border, in the heart of an area once renowned for its flint mines.
 An example can be seen at Grimes Graves, a popular Brandon tourist destination.
 Brandon was a major centre for the production of gunflints in years gone by.

 Bury St Edmunds is still an important town, and the abbey, now a ruin, remains at its heart.
-Major local employers include Greene King brewery, and the British Sugar factory.
-The town has schools through to sixth form including some private provision.
-The town is on a major train route, and is also served by National Express coaches.
+Major local employers include Greene King brewery and the British Sugar factory.
+The town has schools through to sixth form, including some private provisions.
+The town is on a major train route and is also served by National Express coaches.
 A rail commute into Cambridge takes around 40 minutes.

-Allow a minimum budget of £200,000 when searching for a basic three bedroom family home in Bury St Edmunds.
+Allow a minimum budget of £240,000 when searching for a basic three-bedroom family home in Bury St Edmunds.

-Claydon is a large village, just north of Ipswich.
+Claydon is a large village just north of Ipswich.
 It is adjoined by the hamlet of Barham, and both sites have seen considerable development in recent years.
-Claydon has schools through to secondary level, and an interesting mix of old and new housing stock. £290,000 should be adequate to begin you search for a three bedroom property in Claydon, but do look out for the rare bargain that may slip in at a considerably lower figure.
+Claydon has schools through to secondary level and an interesting mix of old and new housing stock. £250,000 should be adequate to begin your search for a three-bedroom property in Claydon or Barham, but do look out for the rare bargain that may slip in at a considerably lower figure.

-The cheapest three bedroom houses start at around £200,000 in Felixstowe.
+The cheapest three bedroom houses start at a little under £225,000 in Felixstowe.

-Framlingham Castle stands at the heart of the town, and is a handsome edifice with a long and colourful history.
-It is now a popular tourist asttraction under the care of English Heritage.
+Framlingham Castle stands at the heart of the town and is a handsome structure with a long and colourful history.
+It is now a popular tourist attraction under the care of English Heritage.

-The town has both state and independant schools through to siecondary level, and a good range of basic, everyday shops in the town centre.
-Simple 3 bedroom homes start at around £240,000, but basic houses are few and far between in this smart location.
-A more realistic minimum budget would be £285,000 plus.
+The town has both state and independent schools through to secondary level, and a good range of basic, everyday shops in the town centre.
+Simple three-bedroom homes start at around £250,000, but basic houses are few and far between in this smart location.
+A more realistic minimum budget would be £295,000 plus.

 Hadleigh has schools through to secondary level.

 The market town of Haverhill lies close to the borders of both Essex and Cambridgeshire.
-It is conveniently situated, just 19 miles south-east of Cambridge by road, and 66 miles north-east of central London, making it an ideal commuter location.
+Conveniently situated, just 19 miles southeast of Cambridge by road and 66 miles northeast of central London, it's an ideal commuter location.
 Unfortunately, however, there is no longer a railway station, and travellers must make their way by car or bus.
 London Stansted airport is also within an easy distance of the town.

 Haverhill has a range of schools through to sixth form, and excellent sports and leisure facilities close at hand.
-Popular with families, the town has a great deal to offer, including reasonably priced housing. £175,000 will buy a basic three bedroom house in the town.
+Popular with families, the town has a great deal to offer, including reasonably priced housing.
+Approximately £220,000 should be sufficient to buy a basic three-bedroom house here.

-Ipswich is home to the University of Suffolk, and the campus stretches along the waterfront, affording students and staff wonderful views across the harbour to the old town.
-The quayside at Suffolk has some very handsome buildings standing cheek by jowl with derelict warehouses awaiting development.
+Ipswich is home to the University of Suffolk, whose campus stretches along the waterfront, affording students and staff wonderful views across the harbour to the old town.
+The quayside at Suffolk has handsome buildings standing cheek by jowl with derelict warehouses awaiting development.
 Antique Thames barges stand at anchor alongside flashier, more modern boats.
-The whole town is an intrigung mix of old and new.
+The whole town is an intriguing mix of old and new.

-Given that Ipswich has a great deal to offer in terms of educational establishments, sports and leisure facilities, easy transport links, and excellent town-centre retail outlets, it is good to learn that three bedroom properties remain very affordable, and the most basic three bedroom properties begin at around £130,000 (January 2018).
+Given that Ipswich has a great deal to offer in terms of educational establishments, sports and leisure facilities, easy transport links, and excellent town-centre retail outlets, it is good to learn that three-bedroom properties remain very affordable.
+The most basic three-bedroom properties begin at around £180,000 (January 2022).

-The village of Ixworth was settled in Roman times and was the site of a 1st century AD Roman fort, believed to have been built as a response to Boudicca's revolt.
-Modern day Ixworth lies 6 miles north-east of Bury St Edmunds and 9 miles south-east of Thetford.
-It is surrounded by lovely countryside, including. just north of the village, ia Site of Special Scientific Interest (SSSI) known as Bangrove Wood.
-This 45 acres.site is an area of ancient woodland containing species such as ash, field maple, oak and hazel as well as wild cherry.
+The village of Ixworth was settled in Roman times and is the site of a 1st century AD Roman fort, believed to have been built as a response to Boudicca's revolt.
+Modern-day Ixworth lies six miles northeast of Bury St Edmunds and nine miles southeast of Thetford.
+It is surrounded by lovely countryside, including. just north of the village, a Site of Special Scientific Interest (SSSI) known as Bangrove Wood.
+This 45-acre site is an area of ancient woodland containing species such as ash, field maple, oak, hazel and wild cherry.

-Ixworth has an attractive High Street full of interesting old buidings.
-The village has a limited range of everyday shops and services.
-There is a local primary school, but secondary school pupils must travel to nearby Thurston Community College.
+Ixworth has a quaint and interesting High Street with a limited range of everyday shops.
+The town has its own primary school.
+Secondary school children must travel to nearby Thurston Community College.

-Three bedroom homes are priced from around £230,000 in this popular location, but hurry, hurry if you want to catch a bargain.
-Small, terrace houses are a rarity here, and the more typical semis and detached houses tend to cost at least £325,000.
+The smallest three-bedroom homes are priced from around £300,000 in this popular location, but hurry, hurry if you want to catch a bargain.
+Traditional terraced houses are a rarity here, and the more typical semis and detached houses tend to be priced at a bare minimum of £345,000.